 The label "deafness" comes from hearing, white, males in the medical field.
 Because of this long history, the word “deafness” carries a heavy suitcase, that continues to focus on what is deficient in Deaf people as if we are broken and need to be fixed.
 This distribution of ignorance, privilege and wealth attached with this practice bind ego, greed and fear.
 This violates the first three Yamas of the Eight Limbs of Yoga; Ahimsa (non-harming), Satya (non-lying) and Asteya (non-stealing).

 It was the quote, “Deafhood is a process to decolonize our mind, body, and spirit from colonization.” by Dr. Paddy Ladd that struck and inspired Rajarajeshwari.
 Yoga is also another process to decolonize our mind, body, and spirit from colonization.
 She received a powerful vision, in 2008, and saw how parallel Deafhood and Yoga present themselves as a personal journey in living to our fullest consciousness, light, and truth.
 Deafhood and Yoga validate that the practices themselves are grounded in real insight into human consciousness and evolution.

 Both Deafhood and Yoga completes us as compassionate whole beings.

-Deafhood Yoga® was established in 2010 and answered the powerful vision of creating an online yoga studio to support and serve Deaf people who live all over the world to experience Deaf-centered yoga.
+Deafhood Yoga® began its services in 2010 and answered the powerful vision of creating an Online Yoga Studio to support and serve Deaf people, globalwide, to experience Deaf-centered yoga.
 Communicating through our hands offers spiritual~light language.
 All sign languages are truly hands of multidimensional light that uplifts the energetic vibrations of humanity.

-Both Deafhood and Yoga practice consciousness, becoming awake, aware.
-That divine practice of consciousness brings individuals closer to social justice, unity and universal truth through vibrant love.
+Both Deafhood and Yoga practice consciousness, becoming aware and staying awake.
+That divine practice of consciousness brings individuals closer to transformative justice, unity, and universal truth through vibrant love.

 The word yoga, derived from the Sanskrit word “yuj” means to bind, yoke, integrate or unite the individual consciousness with the Universal Consciousness/Spirit or God as a method of discipline.
 Yoga is a 10,000+-year-old Indian body of knowledge.
 Yoga is the art of science of the Self.
 “Know thyself,” then you may know everything.

 You are your own Guru.
 When we realize this, then we can serve Goddess, God, ourselves, and others with love.
 Yoga is the journey to becoming fully Self-realized, thus becoming fully human.
-Yoga seeks to harmonize and help us understand our inner world through various effective techniques that include pranayama (breathing techniques), relaxation, asanas (postures), lifestyle and meditation.
-These techniques are specifically designed to build skills, balance the chakra system and prepare us for the ultimate goal of yoga which is meditation.
-Yoga is a means to overcome suffering and achieve Self-realization.
+Yoga seeks to harmonize and help us understand our inner world through various effective techniques that include Pranayama (Breathing), Relaxation, Asanas (Poses), Lifestyle and Meditation.
+These techniques are specifically designed to build skills, balance the Chakra system and prepare us for the ultimate goal of Yoga which is Meditation.
+Yoga is a means to overcome suffering and achieve Self-Realization.

 Yoga is also a holistic way of life that allows for a total modern transformation that integrates all elements of ancient roots and knowledge of Yoga to make a prayerful discipline uniting the body, mind, and soul to experience the Truth.
 The Indian sage Patanjali, known as the Father of Yoga, is believed to have collated the practice of yoga into the Yoga Sutra about 2,000 years ago.
 The Sutra is a collection of 195 spiritual discourses that serve as a philosophical guidebook for most of the yoga that is practiced today.
-It outlines the eight limbs of yoga: the yamas (restraints), niyamas (observances), asana (postures), pranayama (breathing), pratyahara (withdrawal of senses), dharana (concentration), dhyana (meditation), and samadhi (absolute absorption into the Self).
-As we explore these eight limbs, we begin by refining our attitudes and behaviors in the outer world developing our inward meditative focus until we reach samadhi (liberation, enlightenment).
+It outlines the Eight Limbs of Yoga: the Yamas (Ethics/Social Restraints), Niyamas (Observances/Self Disciplines), Asanas (Postures), Pranayama (Breathing), Pratyahara (Withdrawal of Senses), Dharana (Concentration), Dhyana (Meditation), and Samadhi (Enlightenment).
+As we explore these Eight Limbs, we begin by refining our attitudes and behaviors in the outer world developing our inward meditative focus until we reach Samadhi (Liberation).

 When one experiences harmony within, the journey through life becomes calmer, happier and more fulfilled.
 Yoga shows us the way to our consciousness that is as vast as the ocean.